top of page

 7. Avoid Spraying the Leaves

-While overhead watering might seem efficient, it increases the risk of fungal diseases like powdery mildew.
-Focus on watering the soil around the tree instead.
+Overhead watering increases the risk of fungal diseases.
+Instead, focus on watering the soil around the tree.

-Common Tree Watering Mistakes (and How to Avoid Them)
+Common Tree Watering Mistakes (and How to Fix Them)

 1. Watering Too Often

-Trees need time for their roots to breathe.
-Constantly wet soil suffocates roots and leads to disease.
+Problem: Constantly wet soil suffocates roots and encourages disease.

 Solution: Check soil moisture before watering.
-If the top 5–10 cm of soil is still damp, hold off.
+If the top 5–10 cm of soil is still damp, wait before watering.

 2. Using a Sprinkler

-Sprinklers often deliver water unevenly and encourage shallow root growth.
+Problem: Sprinklers don’t deliver deep, even water and encourage shallow root growth.

-Solution: Switch to a soaker hose or drip irrigation system for controlled, deep watering.
+Solution: Use a soaker hose or drip irrigation for controlled, deep watering.

 3. Neglecting Mature Trees

-Many homeowners assume that mature trees don’t need watering.
-However, during extended dry spells or droughts, even established trees benefit from supplemental watering.
+Problem: Many homeowners assume mature trees don’t need watering.
+During droughts, even established trees suffer.

 Solution: Deep water mature trees every 2–4 weeks during dry periods.

-Tree roots extend well beyond the trunk.
-Watering only at the base deprives the majority of the root system.
+Problem: Roots extend far beyond the trunk.
+Watering only at the base misses most of the root system.

-Solution: Water along the tree’s drip line to cover the entire root zone.
+Solution: Water along the tree’s drip line, covering the entire root zone.

 Watering a Tree With a Hose